AI agent memory: in-context, episodic, semantic, procedural

 return response.content

-One watch-out: attentional dilution sets in well before you hit the token budget.
-For sessions longer than ~20 turns, test whether the model reliably surfaces early context.
-In practice, it often doesn't - which is the case for swapping strategy="last" for a summarization step, or for adding episodic retrieval on top.
+Watch out though: attentional dilution sets in well before you hit the token budget.
+For anything past ~20 turns, test whether the model reliably surfaces early context.
+It often doesn't, and that's usually the trigger for swapping strategy="last" for a summarization step, or for layering episodic retrieval on top.

 Vector indexing: HNSW vs IVF vs FLAT

-Once you add episodic or semantic memory, you pick a vector index.
-The wrong choice doesn't break at small scale - it gets slow or expensive later.
+Once you add episodic or semantic memory, you pick an index.
+The wrong choice doesn't break at small scale.
+It gets slow or expensive later.

-- HNSW (Hierarchical Navigable Small World, Malkov & Yashunin) - graph-based, high recall, low latency.
-The safe default for datasets under ~100M vectors.
+- HNSW (Hierarchical Navigable Small World, Malkov & Yashunin).
+Graph-based, high recall, low latency.
+Safe default for datasets under ~100M vectors.
 The

-Mparameter (graph connectivity) is the main memory-vs-recall lever:M=16-32adds roughly 20-60% overhead over the raw vectors and is fine for most workloads;M=64-128pushes recall up at 1.5-2x the memory footprint.
-Most semantic and episodic retrieval use cases land here. - IVF (Inverted File Index) - cluster-based, memory-efficient.
-Scales to hundreds of millions of vectors; lower recall than HNSW unless you tune
+Mparameter (graph connectivity) is the main memory-vs-recall lever.M=16-32adds roughly 20-60% overhead over the raw vectors and is fine for most workloads.M=64-128pushes recall higher at 1.5-2x the memory footprint.
+Most semantic and episodic retrieval use cases land here. - IVF (Inverted File Index).
+Cluster-based, memory-efficient.
+Scales into the hundreds of millions of vectors with lower recall than HNSW unless

-nprobe.
-Right choice when your memory store is large and you can tolerate a one-time training step. - FLAT - brute-force exact search, perfect recall.
-The real cutoff is latency tolerance, not vector count: a 50K x 1536-dim scan runs in ~30-50ms on modern CPU, 500K runs in ~300ms (fine for batch, painful for interactive chat).
-Useful for procedural stores or small curated fact bases where accuracy is non-negotiable.
+nprobeis tuned.
+Right when the store is large and a one-time training step is acceptable. - FLAT.
+Brute-force exact search, perfect recall.
+The real cutoff is latency tolerance, not vector count.
+A 50K x 1536-dim scan runs in ~30-50ms on a modern CPU; 500K in ~300ms (fine for batch, painful for interactive chat).
+Worth it for procedural stores or small curated fact bases where accuracy is non-negotiable.

 The hybrid architecture pattern

-No single backend handles all four memory types well.
-Production agents end up with a stack:
+No single backend handles all four memory types well, so production agents end up running a stack:

 ├── In-memory cache → in-context (session state, rolling buffer)